Boeing CEO: Lingering engine fix will push back first flight and delivery of 777X

 Days before the revelation in Paris, an executive for Gulf carrier Emirates, the first customer of the 777X, had said delays in the jet program could squeeze the airline’s timeline, which then depended on taking delivery of the first jet next June.

 That timeline won’t be met.
-According to Muilenburg’s statement Wednesday, first deliveries now won’t occur until the end of 2020.
+According to Muilenburg’s statement Wednesday, the first delivery now won’t occur until at least the end of 2020.

 It typically takes a year or more to go from first flight, through the certification of the airplane by the Federal Aviation Administration (FAA), to entry into service — assuming no unexpected hitches.
 On the 737 MAX program, for example, the plane entered commercial service 16 months after first flight.